 Oral Cancer Screenings

 Your oral health plays a large role in your overall health.
-Because some medical conditions, such as oral cancer, can originate in the mouth, regular examinations with Lincoln Smiles are an important part of your health care regimen.
+Because some medical conditions, such as oral cancer, can originate in the mouth, regular exams with Lincoln Smiles are an important part of your health care regimen.
 Signs of early stages of oral cancer, even before any symptoms appear, can be detected through an oral examination.

 Why Am I Being Screened for Oral Cancer?